omar-hanafy/flutter_helper_utils/README.md

   <tr style="border:none;">
     <td style="vertical-align:top; border:none;">
       <h1 style="border:none; min-width:400px;">Flutter Helper Utils</h1>
-      <p style="min-width:400px;">Make Flutter development easier with Flutter Helper Utils!
-This toolkit is packed with helper methods and extensions that boost your productivity, helping you write less code and build apps faster.</p>
+      <p style="min-width:400px;">Flutter Helper Utils is a toolkit that streamlines common tasks in Flutter projects.
+It’s packed with useful extensions and helpers to handle everything from scrolling animations and platform detection to color manipulation and adaptive layout.
+Our goal is to reduce boilerplate, so you can focus on creating delightful apps without reinventing the wheel.</p>
     </td>
     <td style="vertical-align:top; border:none;">
       <a href="https://pub.dev/packages/flutter_helper_utils" target="_blank">